VikramxD/PicPilot/README.md

 Recent improvements:
 - ✅ Deployed model as an API for batch processing
-- ✅ Implemented UI using Gradio / Streamlit for visual interaction
+- ✅ Implemented UI using Gradio
-- ✅ Integrated image-to-video model pipeline using [Stable Video Diffusion](https://huggingface.co/stabilityai/stable-video-diffusion-img2vid-xt)
+- ✅ Integrated image-to-video model pipeline using [Stable Video Diffusion](https://huggingface.co/stabilityai/stable-video-diffusion-img2vid-xt) and

-## 🎥 Demo Video
+## 🎥 Sample Video

 Check out our short demo video to see PicPilot in action: